Matetiga/SciVis-Exercises/README.md

     |- cgv           --> CGV framework repository as a submodule
 ```

+## Reference solutions

+You can find compiled reference solutions for Windows and Linux on the [Bitbucket Download page](https://bitbucket.org/cgvtud/scivis/downloads/).

 ## Additional Information

 Building with other systems like the *.pj build system is possible.
 For more details, refer to the [CGV framework official documentation](https://sgumhold.github.io/cgv/install.html).